ha-custom-panel/template/documentation/README.md

 ## Introduction

 This repository is provided as a template for Home Assistant integrations to provide thier own custom panel.
 A custom panel can be used to provide integration specific functions not native to Home Assistant.
 Examples of integrations that current provide custom panels are:

 - Dynalite
 - Insteon
 - KNX

 This template is also intended to make it easier for integrations to upgrade thier custom panel to utilize the latest Home Assistant frontend version.

 ## Getting Started

 To get started create a new repository from this template.
 The the [instructions] on GitHub for how to create a new repository based on a template.

+### Devcontainer set up

+If you are using a devcontainer, the `script/bootstrap` script will be executed whenever the devcontainer is built.
+This will ensure all your base files are in place and your project has the required base files.
+Subsiquent rebuilds will not change your project specific files.

+### Manual set up

+If you are not utilizing a devcontainer, manually run the `script/bootstrap` script.

+### package.json.project

+The `package.json` file is generaged by merging the `./package.json.project" file and the "./homeassistant-frontend/package.json" file.
+A template `package.json.project`file is available in the`templates`folder.
+All project specific packages should be added to the`package.json.project`file including any project specific metadata such as`name`and`description`.

+Whenever you make changes to the `package.json.project` file run the following command to merge the changes into `package.json`:

+> node ./script/merge_dependencies.js

 [instructions]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template

+## Maintaning package.json

+The `package.json` will be updated whenever the Home Assistant frontend is upgraded.
+In order to ensure your panel specific dependances are managed, utilize the `package.json.project` file to

 ## Upgrading the Home Assistant Frontend Version